 Hello!
-I’m a futurist & environmentalist from Brussels, based in London.
+I’m a futurist & environmentalist from Brussels, with origins in Istanbul.

 My life is mostly about exploring the big picture.
-What is the nature of reality?
+In doing so, there are many fascinating questions to address: What is the nature of reality?
 What are the laws that govern our physics?
 How does intelligence emerge from complexity?
-How can we transition towards green cities & sustainability?
-Can environmental systems be considered living organisms?
+How can we find a balance between economic and environmental interests?
 Are there exoplanets out there with astrobiology?
 Will we ever become a multi-planetary species?
-How can we explain such elusive concepts as spacetime, consciousness, and entropy?
+How can we explain such elusive concepts as spacetime, consciousness, and beauty?
 Let’s find out!